awadhesh1/OBReturnKeyTextField/README.md

       self.textField.onValidationAction =   OnValidationAction_DismissWithDelegate / OnValidationAction_non

-OnValidationAction_non: default behavior - will dismiss the keyboard when pressed, and fire 'textFieldShouldReturn:' with with the returnKey type.
+OnValidationAction_non: default behavior - will dismiss the keyboard when pressed, and fire 'textFieldShouldReturn:' with the choden returnKey type.

-OnValidationAction_DismissWithDelegate - automatically dismiss the keyboard when the text condition is fulfilled, and fire the delegate with the returnKey type.
+OnValidationAction_DismissWithDelegate - automatically dismiss the keyboard when the text condition is fulfilled, and fire the delegate with the choden returnKey type.

 - optional: set the desired textColor for when text condition is fulfilled: self.textField.onValidationTextColor = [UIColor redColor];

 - use the delegate: - (BOOL)textFieldShouldReturn:(UITextField *)textField
-  for preforming the desired action when text condition is fulfilled:
+  for preforming a desired action when text condition is fulfilled:

 if (textField.returnKeyType == UIReturnKeyGo) {
       //some Action for "GoButton"